A Theory of the NEPv Approach for Optimization On the Stiefel Manifold: The NPDo Framework

 The second immediate consequence of {\bf the NPDo Ansatz} is the global convergence of an SCF iteration for solving optimization problem~\eqref{eq:main-opt} as outlined in Algorithm~\ref{alg:SCF4NPDo}.

-This algorithm is similar to \cite[Algorithm 3.1]{wazl:2022a}, but the latter has more details that are dictated by the particularity of objective function $f$ there. \Blue{We have a few general comments regarding the implementation of Algorithm~\ref{alg:SCF4NPDo} (NPDoSCF): } \begin{enumerate}[(1)] \item \Blue{At Line 4 it refers to {\bf the NPDo Ansatz} for the calculation of $Q_i$.
+This algorithm is similar to \cite[Algorithm 3.1]{wazl:2022a}, but the latter has more details that are dictated by the particularity of objective function $f$ there.
+We have a few general comments regarding the implementation of Algorithm~\ref{alg:SCF4NPDo} (NPDoSCF): \begin{enumerate}[(1)] \item At Line 4 it refers to {\bf the NPDo Ansatz} for the calculation of $Q_i$.
 Exactly how it is computed depends on the structure of $f$ at hand.
-In Remark~\ref{rk:NPDo-assume}(ii), we commented on the issue in the case when $f(P)$ involves and increases with $\tr((P^{\T}D)^m)$, e.g., the one in Example~\ref{eg:motivation:NPDo}, $Q_i$ can be taken to be an orthogonal polar factor of $(\what P^{(i)})^{\T}D$.
-Later in section~\ref{sec:CVX-comp:NPDo} we will elaborate on how to choose $Q_i$ for a few convex compositions of matrix-trace functions. } \item \Blue{A reasonable stopping criterion at Line 1 is
+If $f$ is right-unitarily invariant, we can simply take $Q_i=I_k$ as we commented in Remark~\ref{rk:NPDo-assume}(i).
+In Remark~\ref{rk:NPDo-assume}(ii), we commented on the issue in the case when $f(P)$ involves and increases with $\tr((P^{\T}D)^m)$, e.g., the one in Example~\ref{eg:motivation:NPDo}, $Q_i$ can be taken to be an orthonormal polar factor of $(\what P^{(i)})^{\T}D$.
+Later in section~\ref{sec:CVX-comp:NPDo} we will elaborate on how to choose $Q_i$ for a few convex compositions of matrix-trace functions. \item A reasonable stopping criterion at Line 1 is

 where $\epsilon$ is a given tolerance, and $\xi$ is some normalization quantity that should be designed according to the underlying $\scrH(P)$, but generically, $\xi=\|\scrH(P)\|_{\F}$, or any reasonable estimate of it, should work well.
 The significance of both $\varepsilon_{\KKT}$ and $\varepsilon_{\sym}$ is rather self-explanatory.
-In fact, we will call $\varepsilon_{\KKT}$ and $\varepsilon_{\sym}$ the {\em normalized residual for the KKT equation\/} \eqref{eq:KKT} and the {\em normalized residual for the symmetry\/} in $\Lambda=P^{\T}\scrH(P)$, respectively. }
+In fact, we will call $\varepsilon_{\KKT}$ and $\varepsilon_{\sym}$ the {\em normalized residual for the KKT equation\/} \eqref{eq:KKT} and the {\em normalized residual for the symmetry\/} in $\Lambda=P^{\T}\scrH(P)$, respectively.

-\item \Blue{ Let us investigate the computational complexity per iterative step.
+\item Let us investigate the computational complexity per iterative step.
 Since how $H_i=\scrH(P^{(i)})$ and $Q_i$ are computed is generally problem-dependent, we will only examine the cost for all other operations.
 At Line 2, the thin SVD of $H_i\in\bbR^{n\times k}$ is often computed in two steps: compute a thin QR decomposition $H_i=WR$ and then the SVD of $R\in\bbR^{k\times k}$ followed by the product of $W$ with the left singular vector matrix of $R$.
-Hence the overall cost per SCF iterative step, stemming from the SVD of $R$ and three matrix products of an $n$-by-$k$ matrix with an $k$-by-$k$ matrix, is about $6nk^2+20k^3$ flops \cite[p.493]{govl:2013} which is linear in $n$ for small $k$. } \end{enumerate}
+Hence the overall cost per SCF iterative step, stemming from the SVD of $R$ and three matrix products of an $n$-by-$k$ matrix with an $k$-by-$k$ matrix, is about $6nk^2+20k^3$ flops \cite[p.493]{govl:2013} which is linear in $n$ for small $k$. \end{enumerate}